TASEmulators/BizHawk/README.md

 * [DeSmuME](https://desmume.org) for DS/Lite — cross-platform
 * [Dolphin](https://dolphin-emu.org) for GameCube and (original) Wii — cross-platform
-* [FCEUX](http://www.fceux.com/web/home.html) for NES/Famicom — TASing is Windows-only, but it should run on Unix
+* [FCEUX](http://www.fceux.com/web/home.html) for NES/Famicom — TASing is Windows-only, but it should run cross-platform
 * [libTAS](https://github.com/clementgallet/libTAS) for Linux ELF — GNU+Linux-only, also emulates other emulators
 * [lsnes](http://tasvideos.org/Lsnes.html) for GB and SNES — cross-platform
 * [openMSX](https://openmsx.org) for MSX — cross-platform